Yarn Types : What Type of Yarn Suits Your Needs

 Sportweight Yarns

-These are thinner than worsted yarns and, therefore, have more drape.
-This yarn category is best suited for light garments and accessories such as shawls, scarves, hats, or sweaters that require a lot of stretch to them.
+These are thinner than worsted yarns and therefore have more drape.
+This category is best suited for light garments and accessories such as shawls, scarves, hats, or sweaters that require a lot of stretch.

 Fingering Weight Yarn